nicozanf/py4web-doc/docs/chapter-00.rst

 framework but much faster and slicker.
 Its internal design has been much simplified compared to web2py.

+Added line: Translation test, let's see if PT translations are preserved.

 PY4WEB can be seen as a competitor of other frameworks like Django or Flask, and it can indeed serve the same purpose.
 Yet PY4WEB aims to provide a larger feature set out of the box and reduce the development